westonplatter/phashion/README.md

 Phashion
 ========

-Phashion is a Ruby wrapper around the pHash library, "perceptual hash", which detects duplicate and near duplicate multimedia files (images, audio, video).
-The wrapper currently only supports images.
+Phashion is a Ruby wrapper around the [pHash library](http://phash.org/), "perceptual hash", which detects duplicate and near-duplicate multimedia files (e.g. images, audio, video, though Phashion currently only supports images.).
+"Near-duplicates" are images that come from the same source and show essentially the same thing, but may have differences in such features as dimensions, bytesizes, lossy-compression artifacts, and color levels.

 [See an overview of Phashion on Mike's blog] (http://www.mikeperham.com/2010/05/21/detecting-duplicate-images-with-phashion/).